psi4/psi4/doc/sphinxman/source/cfour.rst

 sandwich mode := molecule and cfour list within Naturally, additional jobs can follow in the input file.
-Depending on the nature of preceeding or following jobs, it is prudent to separate them with the following::
+Depending on the nature of preceding or following jobs, it is prudent to separate them with the following::

     clean()            # removes Psi4 scratch files